 - Estimates with a RMOE of ≤ 25% are eligible for ranking in the 2015 Scorecard if they meet two additional criteria:

 - Estimates in the Scorecard are only ranked if estimates have an RMOE of ≤ 25% and if we are confident of the stability of the rank vis-a-vis other states.
 In order to be ranked, we need to be 90% confident that the state’s true rank would not move more than 10 places in absolute terms.
 In other words, if a state’s rank could move more than 10 positions in either direction when compared to other states with estimates in its confidence interval, we do not rank those estimates.
 For example, if a state’s asset poverty rate is estimated to be between 25% and 30%, a state’s rank could also range from 18 to 40 if many other states also have estimates in the range of 25% to 30%, and we would not rank that state for their asset poverty estimate.

 - Estimates that meet precision criteria for both the point estimate and rank stability are only ranked if data is available for at least 35 states.
 We only rank states on data measures for data can be ranked for at least 35 states.
 Measures that are not ranked are not included in the calculations of the issue area grades or ranks or the overall rank.

-CFED extends warm appreciation to Caroline Ratcliffe and Doug Wissoker of the Urban Institute and Jon Haveman of Haveman Economic Consulting for assistance in evaluating and developing the criteria around the bias and precision of the SIPP estimates.
-We also thank Frank DiGiovanni and the Ford Foundation for support that enabled us to deepen our analysis and refine our methodology for utilizing SIPP data in the Scorecard.
+CFED extends warm appreciation to Caroline Ratcliffe and Doug Wissoker of the Urban Institute and Jon Haveman of Marin Economic Consulting for assistance in evaluating and developing the criteria around the bias and precision of the SIPP estimates.
+We also thank Frank DeGiovanni and the Ford Foundation for support that enabled us to deepen our analysis and refine our methodology for utilizing SIPP data in the Scorecard.